2. ABOUT US

-2.2 We are registered in England and Wales under company number 09577300, and our registered office as set out below.
+2.2.
+We are registered in England and Wales under company number 09577300, and our registered office Is 7 Savoy Court, London, WC2R 0EX.

 (a) apply to the Indielab programme via our website, email, post or over the phone;

 (d) engage with us via social media channels;

 (f) register for or attend one of our events;